08jne01/08jne01.github.io/community-a4e-c/index.md

 **Yes**!
 First, join the [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) and introduce yourself!
 We can always use a hand from game artists, programmers or reliable testers as we continue to move the project forward.
 If you think you have something to contribute, don't hesitate to reach out in the chat.

-### Q: Is there a manual or tutorials?
+### Q: Are there manuals or tutorials?

 **Yes**!
-Locating the NATOPS manual for an A-4E/F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the user manual.
+Locating the NATOPS manual for an A-4E/F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance in the included kneeboard manual.
 To access the manual:
-- Once inside the cockpit, open the kneeboard by pressing RSHIFT+K
+- Once inside the cockpit, open the kneeboard by pressing `RSHIFT+K`
-- Read the PDF manual in `C:\Users\username\Saved Games\DCS\Mods\aircraft\A-4E-C\Docs` or [read it online](https://drive.google.com/drive/folders/1_DPA00CWoRfIsqgh7HYabvpFrOdtBxPi)
+- Read the PDF manual in `%HOMEPATH%\\Saved Games\DCS\Mods\aircraft\A-4E-C\Docs` or [read the kneeboard manual online](https://drive.google.com/drive/folders/1_DPA00CWoRfIsqgh7HYabvpFrOdtBxPi)

-Past that, [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality video tutorials on many systems.
+The [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) contains a video "hall of fame" featuring high-quality, up-to-date tutorials for all major systems by some of the Community's finest members.
+Users have also provided manuals in French and Spanish on the discord.

 ### Q: Is there a paint kit I can use to create my own A-4E-C liveries?

 **Yes**!
 This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft's top, bottom and fuel tanks.
 See the included liveries for helpful examples setting up your *description.lua* files.

-- Liveries created for versions of the A-4E-C prior to 2.0 must update the material names in their *description.lua*
+- Liveries created for versions of the A-4E-C prior to 2.0 must update the material names in their *description.lua*.
+You can use the included `description.lua` files to update

-- Install original or downloaded liveries just as you would for any other module, in `C:\Users\username\Saved Games\DCS\Liveries\A-4E-C`
+- Install original or downloaded liveries just as you would for any other module, in `%HOMEPATH%\\Saved Games\DCS\Liveries\A-4E-C`

 - ***Never put your hard work at risk by installing liveries to the module's files!***